guardian/aws-lambda-log-format-/README.md

 Assuming you're using the correct [Node version](.nvmrc), and have installed dependencies via `npm i`, run:

 * `npm run dev`         to run the lambda locally
-* `npm run deploy`      to deploy to AWS
+* `npm run deploy`      to deploy to AWS (requires `developerPlayground` credentials)
-* `npm run view:json`   to invoke the lambda emitting JSON formatted logs, view the raw logs from CloudWatch, and the processed logs in Central ELK
+* `npm run view:json`   to invoke the lambda emitting JSON formatted logs, view the raw logs from CloudWatch, and the processed logs in Central ELK (requires `developerPlayground` credentials)
-* `npm run view:text`   to invoke the lambda emitting text formatted logs, view the raw logs from CloudWatch, and the processed logs in Central ELK
+* `npm run view:text`   to invoke the lambda emitting text formatted logs, view the raw logs from CloudWatch, and the processed logs in Central ELK (requires `developerPlayground` credentials)

 ## Implementation detail